GerHobbelt/mupdf/docs/Notes/Weirdness Extraordinaire - strange discoveries while hunting for smaller static linked executables.md

 Turns out `fz_open_accelerated_document_with_stream` is reported as the one needing it.
 Next, we `#if 0 ... #endif`  that one too, and while we're at it and did dependent analysis just before, we also kill `fz_register_document_handlers` the same way.

-Long-ish story short: turns out that once we arrived at `fz_new_xhtml_document_from_document` and nuked that one ass well, together with the others along the way, the linker stopped complaining and delivered a fresh executable!
+Long-ish story short: turns out that once we arrived at `fz_new_xhtml_document_from_document` and nuked that one as well, together with the others along the way, the linker stopped complaining and delivered a fresh executable!

 *WTF*?!?!